teaconmc/scattered-shards/README.md

   - Shard types can have custom names, textures, and collection sounds (resource-driven)
 - Shards are arranged into "sets" which can have one shard of each type
 	- Suggested as **installed mod IDs** by default, but can be completely arbitrary (locations, skillsets, etc)
-- Tracks global collection statistics, displayed to players when holding shift in the shards screen

 ![shards screen preview](https://cdn.modrinth.com/data/DB9GU3tx/images/ba00e12bef9b8d90d096a71bba11d71c14f6e01f.png)